codermarcel/SimpleController/README.md

 […] </br>
 Route middlewares are triggered when their associated route is matched." </br>
 </br>
-For more information about middleware, please go to the [silex website] (http://silex.sensiolabs.org/doc/middlewares.html#middlewares) </br>
+For more information about middlewares, please take a look at the offical [silex documentation] (http://silex.sensiolabs.org/doc/middlewares.html#middlewares) </br>

+**Note** like always, you can typehint the Request and Response object and **silex** will inject them for you.

 ```php
 class MyExampleControllerRaw